 - Alternatively, right-click or click on ••• on the relevant page or Trail and select Set Icon.

-5. Convert your Trails into a to-do list
+5. Use a Trail as a to-do list

 All posts in this series: